yanmendes/polyflow/README.md

 ## Examples

 The [examples](./examples) folder contains two implemented examples: one using [PostgreSQL and MySQL databases](./examples/Provenance) and other using [BigDAWG](./examples/BigDawg): a polystore database system.
-There are `README` files in the directories containing instructions to run them.
+There are `README` files in the directories containing instructions on how to run them.

 ## Cleaning up

 To stop the execution of the containers, run:

 ```

 docker rm -f polyflow polyflow-catalog

 ```

 ## Running locally